-Multiple irrigation and hay operation models have been used over the years.
-Most recently, a model that leveraged different independent contractors for irrigation management versus hay harvesting.
-Going forward, one of the main objectives is to leverage a single independent contractor for both, and to assist in the achievement of the following goals;
+Multiple irrigation and hay operation models have been used over the years, including those that leveraged different independent contractors for irrigation management versus hay harvesting, and those that leveraged a single independent contractor for both.
+Although it is ideal to have a single person responsible for all of these operations, both have been and can be successful when properly managed by the Boards.
+The WBMD will determine the best way to manage these assets based on the resources available and in pursuit of the following goals;

-- ✓ Protect Water Rights
+- ✓ Protect Agricultural Status and Water Rights

 - ✓ Maximize Water Right Usage

-- ✓ Improve Soil & Meadow Grass Health
+- ✓ Improve Meadow Soil and Grass Health

-- ✓ Increase Hay Yield
+- ✓ Improve Hay Quality and Increase Yield

 - ✓ Improve Operations Efficiency & Value for Owners

-These goals will be accomplished through the implementation of this management plan and completion of specific improvements over the next few years (Annex G).
+These goals are accomplished over time, through the implementation of this management plan and completion of specific Board approved improvement projects (Annex G).